candytale55/web-dev-fundamentals-archive/README.md

 The purpose of the project is just personal learning.

 ## Description
-Codecademy HTML form practice - A Madlibs style exercise.
-Basic JS.
+Madlibs style exercise.
+You enter info into a form and you should get a story with said info.
+Codecademy exercise for HTML form practice  and basic JS.

 #### To-do list:
 * Still incomplete (It still doesn't work locally.
 Need to fix the links between main.js and story.html)